Removal of an Ignition Interlock and Full License Restoration

 When is Such a Device Required to be Attached to a Car?

-Ignition Interlock Devices must be added to a car if the owner or lessee of the vehicle has two (2) or more drunk (or drugged) driving convictions within 7 years or 3 within 10 years.
+A person must install an Ignition Interlock Device in a vehicle if the owner or lessee of the vehicle has two (2) or more drunk (or drugged) driving convictions within seven (7) years or three (3) within 10 years.
 Some may wonder how the BAIID (Breath Alcohol Interlock Device) can be effective, as a friend or anyone else can blow into the machine, and the drinking person will be able to drive.
 Not so.
 As of 2016, a camera must be attached to the BAIID to determine if someone is trying to trick the machine.
 Some may also wonder why not blow into the BAIID, start the car, then start drinking.
 Again, the law has anticipated such a maneuver, as the BAIID can prompt the driver to blow into the BAIID at any time while the car is running or being driven (known as a “rolling retest”).
-Basically, if you can think of a way to trick the BAIID, you can assume the law has already thought of that trick too.
+Basically, if you can think of a way to trick the BAIID, you can assume the law has already thought of that trick, too.

-If the BAIID detects three (3) failures at the vehicle’s attempted start-up, or 1 “rolling retest” failure while the car is being driven, or if there is any indication of tampering with the BAIID, the vehicle must be immediately turned in to a Michigan authorized IID service center.
-If the vehicle is not turned in, the BAIID will “turn off” the vehicle, and it will not be able to be started again until the vehicle and BAIID are examined.
-Of course, if test failures or tampering are established, there are consequences, such as an extension of the license suspension or revocation (3 months to 1 year), court fines and costs, and potential jail time, as the person failing or tampering has violated a court order.
+If the BAIID detects three (3) failures at the vehicle’s attempted start-up, or one “rolling retest” failure while someone is driving the vehicle, or if there is any indication of tampering with the BAIID, they must immediately take it to a Michigan authorized BAIID service center.
+If they do not turn it in, the BAIID will “turn off” the vehicle, and it will not be able to be started again until a licensed technician examines the vehicle and BAIID.
+Of course, there are consequences, such as an extension of the license suspension or revocation (three months to one year), court fines and costs, and potential jail time if a judge finds there was tampering with the device.
+Criminal sanctions are possible because the Department of State accused the person of violating a court order.
 The BAIID service centers must report any violations (tampering, failures) to the Secretary of State to maintain their service center license.

 How Long Must a BAIID Be Attached to a Car?

 The BAIID will be attached to a car for at least one full year after the DAAD (formerly DLAD) grants you a restricted license.
 Driving a vehicle, even sober, is not a right and is legally defined as a privilege granted by the state.
-You can drive because you have been granted the privilege to do so.
+You can drive because the state of Michigan granted you the privilege of a driver’s license to do so.
 That is why your card is called a “license,” not an “identification card,” which is why no one has the same driver’s license number.
 It should go without saying that driving with a BAIID attached is even more of a privilege because you have already abused your original privilege to drive by driving impaired.
 The long time required to keep the BAIID installed is because the state wants to ensure the person convicted of intoxicated or drugged driving is controlled and monitored for a substantial time.

-How Can a Top-Rated Criminal Defense Lawyer Help Getting the Ignition Interlock Device Removed?
+How Can a Top-Rated Criminal Defense Lawyer Help Get the Ignition Interlock Device Removed?

-People convicted of OWI or whose license has been reinstated on a restricted basis by the Driver’s License Appeal Division can petition to have the BAIID removed after one year from the date the restricted license was granted, assuming they have not violated the terms of their driving restrictions.
-This can be complicated, and you will want to hire a highly experienced criminal defense lawyer to handle the petition to get the ignition interlock devise removed.
+People convicted of OWI or whose license has been reinstated on a restricted basis by the Driver’s License Appeal Division can petition to have the BAIID removed after one year from the date the Department of State granted the restricted license, assuming they have not violated the terms of their driving restrictions.
+Getting the BAIID removed and full driving privileges restored can be complicated, and you will want to hire a highly experienced criminal defense lawyer to handle the petition to get the ignition interlock device removed.
 There are no court-appointed attorneys for this process.
 An attorney will assemble the required reports from the BAIID service center that the driver reports to and submit them to the Secretary of State Office of Hearings and Administrative Oversight, along with a properly prepared request to remove the BAIID.
-If an Order Authorizing BAIID Removal is granted, you can take that Order to a Secretary of State branch office and regain full driving privileges, assuming all restrictions have expired.
+You can take an Order Authorizing BAIID Removal to a Secretary of State branch office and regain full driving privileges, assuming all restrictions have expired.

 Choosing the Right Driver’s License Restoration Attorney

-- Experience and expertise: A key factor is the attorney’s experience and expertise in handling driver’s license restoration cases.
+• Experience and expertise: A key factor is the attorney’s experience and knowledge in handling driver’s license restoration cases.
 Look for an attorney specializing in this area of law who has a track record of success in helping clients regain their driving privileges.

-- Knowledge of the law: Driver’s license restoration cases involve specific laws and regulations.
-A skilled attorney should be well-versed in Michigan’s laws, rules, and procedures in your state.
+• Knowledge of the law: Driver’s license restoration cases involve specific laws and regulations.
+A skilled attorney should be well-versed in Michigan’s laws, rules, and procedures.

-- Professionalism and ethics: A good attorney will conduct themselves professionally, treat you respectfully, and adhere to the highest ethical standards.
+• Professionalism and ethics: A top attorney will conduct themselves professionally, treat you respectfully, and adhere to the highest ethical standards.

 Consider scheduling an initial consultation to find the best driver’s license restoration attorney for your case.
-This will allow you to discuss your situation, assess their expertise, and determine who you feel most comfortable working with to handle your license restoration case effectively and get your ignition interlock device removed.
+An initial consultation will allow you to discuss your situation, assess their expertise, and determine who you feel most comfortable working with to handle your license restoration case effectively and get your ignition interlock device removed.

 Call the Right Attorneys, Get the Best Results.
 We Can Help You!